vandeyk/Simulated-Signals-Dataset/README.md

 (Syuzev V.V., Smirnova E.V., Gurenko V.V.
 Properties of operators of mutual transformation of spectra // Problems of modern science and education. – 2018. – № 11(131). – С. 21-28. – EDN VJMXII.
 [In Russian])

-"2D Fourier" contains data on 2D Fourier simulation.
+"2D Fourier" contains data on 2D Fourier simulation organized into folders by experiments.
+Every experiments folder contains .csv and .svg results.

 "Licences" contains obtained licences for the software developed within the project.

-Every experiments folder contains .csv and .svg results.